webpack/webpack-cli/packages/dotenv-webpack-plugin/README.md

 1. `prefixes`: An array of prefixes to prepend to the names of environment variables.
 By default, DotenvWebpackPlugin will prepend `process.env.` and `import.meta.env.` to the names of environment variables.

+1. `allowEmptyValues`: A boolean value indicating whether to allow empty values.
+By default this value is set to `false`, DotenvWebpackPlugin will throw an error if an environment variable is defined without a value.

 You can pass these options when creating an instance of DotenvWebpackPlugin:

 ```javascript